 What is the Purpose of Pleats

-A pleat is a fold of fabric that is held in place by stitching either at the top, bottom or both.
+A pleat is a fold of fabric that is held in place by stitching either at the top, bottom, or both.
 It adds volume and interest to otherwise flat, boring fabric.
-In clothing, it fits the curves fo the body and gives shape and volume where needed.
+In clothing, it fits the curves of the body and gives shape and volume where needed.
 Pleats can be functional or purely decorative.
 You will also find pleats on home decor items such as the corners of couches and at the tops of curtains.

 Pleats are often pressed along their entire length but they can also just be pressed at the top.
 It is easier to hem the bottom of a garment before you start pleating.

 The depth of pleat can be shallow or deep to reflect the amount of volume you wish to have.
 Tiny pleats like those formed by a ruffler become gathered in appearance.

 Types of Pleats

 Box pleats have the fabric pressed outwards and are more commonly used in curtains and other sewing projects rather than clothing.
 The box pleats can be singular or double-layered.

 In the yellow dress the box pleats are so close together they form inverted pleats in-between.